klimbachiya/UserHub/README.md

 # aws-serverless-graphql-api-with-dynamodb

 GraphQL, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time.
-This repository helps one build User CRUD application with serverless-offline & serverless-dynamoDB that helps one test same in local.
+This repository helps one build Serverless User CRUD application with serverless-offline & serverless-dynamoDB that helps one test same in local.
 To create GraphQL APIs, npm module [graphql](https://www.npmjs.com/package/graphql) is used.
 This provides two important capabilities: building a type schema and serving queries against that type schema.
 More details on same is avaialble at https://github.com/graphql/graphql-js/

 ## Deployment